-When not working (which is not very often), I spend a lot of time playing boardgames like Catan, reading books or playing games on my laptop (even researchers have to de-stress after a long day of unraveling the mysteries of the Universe).
+When not working, I spend a lot of time playing board games like Catan, reading books or playing video games (even researchers have to de-stress after a long day of unraveling the mysteries of the Universe).

 I also spend a lot of time traveling and seeing different parts of the world.
 This is one of the perks of being a scientist – you often know people in many different countries, and you never need an excuse to go see them other than “It’s for work”.

 Our Sun is about 4.6 billion years old, and is about half way through its life.
 In another 4.6 billion years, it will run out of fuel, and will eventually turn into a very small object called a White Dwarf.
 These objects are about as massive as the Sun (190,000,000,000,000,000,000,000,000,000 kg, which can also be written as 1.9e30 kgs.), but they are only the size of Earth (which is only 5.9e24 kgs)!
 That’s a lot of mass to fit in a very tiny space.

 We call a system that has 2 objects which are orbiting each other a binary star system (binary meaning 2).
 When one of the stars in a binary is a White Dwarf, and the other star is a normal star like the Sun, then the White Dwarf starts to eat the normal star.
 These systems are called Cataclysmic Variables, and it’s these systems that I study.